rishi1001/MARL-Packet-Router/README.md

 A custom map can also be provided.
 We have added 5 maps in the /Maps directory, for 1x3, 1x4, 1x5, 2x2, 2x4 and 3x3 map sizes.
 The process of creating is custome map is given below.

 ### Creating a custom Map
 To create a map of size nxm, create a file and name it map_n_m.txt.
 There need to be n lines in the file, each corresponding to a row in the map.
 Each line would have m space separated characters.
 Each charater is either of a 'B', 'I', or 'A'.
 A 'B' in the 3rd line, as the 4th character indicates the base station is at position (2,3), assuming 0-based indexing.
 Similarly 'A' denotes an agent (UAV) and 'I' and IoT Node.
+Add 'X' for block.

 ## References
 The code is inspired from [this](https://github.com/saashanair/rl-series) repository.